 3 – Are they timely?
 Look, a thorough recruitment process takes time.
-A no stone unturned approach is not a quick fix.
-However, your chosen recruitment partner should outline time scales for delivery or at least a review on how they are progressing.
+A no-stone-unturned approach is not a quick fix.
+However, your chosen recruitment partner should outline timescales for delivery or at least provide a review on how they are progressing.
 This gives you peace of mind that the process is working towards a deadline but also allows for any issues to be captured and dealt with in a timely manner.

 5 – Do they deliver?
 Ultimately it all boils down to delivery.
-Do they solve your problems by delivering great people, to the brief, on time and in a professional way.
-And if not, do they add value by telling you what to do to solve your problems.
-In a candidate short market, it may not be down to the recruiter you are using, but the proposition you are asking them to take to the market.
+Do they solve your problems by delivering great people who fit the brief on time and in a professional way?
+And if not, do they add value by telling you what to do to solve your problems?
+In a candidate-short market, it may not be down to the recruiter you are using, but the proposition you are asking them to take to the market.
 If this is the case, you need to know so that this can be addressed.

 There are numerous things to consider when choosing your recruitment partner or reflecting on the one you are working with at the moment.
 My advice would be start with the above and if you are still in a position of questioning the results, then perhaps it's time to consider a new option.
 For an open discussion call Gareth Foden on +44 1606 212 020.